thegenemyers/FASTGA/README.md

 * The special symbol # which may substitute for an integer denotes "the last", e.g. # adresses the last contig in the genome, #.1 addresses the 1st contig of the last scaffold, and 1_500-# selects the substring from 500 to the end of contig 1.

-* A range either begins with an @ sign, in which case all indices are to scaffolds, or it does not in which case all indices are to contigs.
+* A range can either begins with an @ sign, in which case all indices are to scaffolds, or it does not in which case all indices are to contigs.
 If the range is (1) a single index, then the given contig or scaffold is displayed, (2) a pair of indices separated by a hyphen, then the range of contigs or scaffolds are displayed (inclusively), or (3) a single index followed by an under-bar and then two integers separated by a hyphen, then the substring of the contig or scaffold between the indices given by the two integers is displayed.
+A range can optionally end with a + or - sign.
+If the range ends wiht a - sign then the complement strand of the requested sequence is displayed, otherwise
+(a + sign or no sign) the sequence is displayed as is.

 * A selection on the command line is a list of ranges separated by commas.